KBBM: Top 40 (1978–1992)

 100.1 FM in Jefferson City KJMO became J-100, a semi-automated and semi-live Top 40, Rock and Popular Music station and Jefferson City's original 24-hour a day radio station, as KLIK, KJFF (KTXY) and KWOS all signed off around midnight until the early 1980s.

-Oldies (1992-1998)
+Oldies (1992–1998)

 The station changed formats to oldies in 1992, keeping the KJMO call letters.

-Adult contemporary (1998-2003)
+Adult contemporary (1998–1999)

 In 1998, the station changed formats to adult contemporary, using the name "Kiss FM."

+Classic Hits (1999–2003)

+In 1999, the station changed formats to Classic Hits.
+Featured Mornings with John Boy and Billy.

-Modern rock (2003-2013)
+Modern rock (2003–2013)

 In 2003, the station changed formats to modern rock and its call letters to KBBM.
 The station's name was "The Buzz," which was previously used on 98.3 FM.
 The station aired the syndicated Mancow show in morning drive.

 Sports (2013)

 KBBM changed their format to sports and was then branded as "Sports Radio 100.1 The Fan".
 Most programming from this period came from CBS Sports Radio.